Tattoo Equipment Evolution – Part 5: Magnum Tattoo Needle Configurations – REBEL

 REBEL precision magnum shader tattoo needles compared side by side with different artist Flat/Brights paint brushes, showing similarities in width and stroke control.

-REBEL Contact Span definition
+REBEL Contact Span Definition

 The term Contact Span is a REBEL innovation.
 It defines the exact surface of the tattoo needle that touches the skin and leaves the inked mark in the shape of its configuration.
 Importantly, REBEL is the first in the industry to define needle groupings with this level of precision, reflecting our commitment to clarity and accuracy for professional tattoo artists.
 By doing so, we created a unified measurement that allows artists to compare different brands and their unique coding systems on equal ground.
 Ultimately, what matters most is how thick a line the needle produces or how much surface a configuration can cover when used for shading.